Forensic Genealogy Services, LLC

 Manvel Texas 77578

-Copyright © 2007-2012, Forensic Genealogy Services, LLC All rights reserved.
+Copyright © 2007-2022, Forensic Genealogy Services, LLC All rights reserved.
 May not be reproduced in whole or in part in any manner without advance written permission.
 Copyright extends to all text, photographs, images and html.
 You may freely link to this site, but may not structure our linked web pages to appear to belong to any other site.

-(1) The legal Primary Next of Kin for each family, and
+It is our job to identify: (1) The legal Primary Next of Kin for each family, and

-Click here for a list of current cases.
 Click here for Frequently Asked Questions.

 The research and report to the Navy Casualty POW/MIA Branch is held in the strictest confidence.
 The report collects only the name, address, and telephone number of living family members.
 The Navy Casualty POW/MIA Branch contacts potential family members to share with them the U.S. Government's efforts to recover and identify remains of American service members who failed to return from past wars and conflicts (WWII thru the Gulf War).
 Identification of remains from older Loss Incidents relies heavily on forensic technology which compares mitochondrial DNA (mtDNA) or yDNA with family donor reference samples.
 Without family reference samples for comparison purposes, identification of remains would be impossible in many of the current cases pending resolution.